EugeneLoy/play2-openshift-quickstart/README.md

 Just issue:

-    rhc app cartridge add -a play2scala -c mysql-5.1
+    rhc cartridge add -a play2demo -c mysql-5.5

 Don't forget to write down the credentials.

-Then uncomment the following lines from your conf/openshift.conf, like this:
+Then uncomment the following lines from your `conf/openshift.conf`:

-    # openshift mysql database
     db.default.driver=com.mysql.jdbc.Driver
     db.default.url="jdbc:mysql://"${OPENSHIFT_DB_HOST}":"${OPENSHIFT_DB_PORT}/${OPENSHIFT_APP_NAME}
     db.default.user=${OPENSHIFT_DB_USERNAME}
     db.default.password=${OPENSHIFT_DB_PASSWORD}

 You'll also have to include the mysql driver as a dependency.
-Add this line to project/Build.scala file:

-    val appDependencies = Seq(
+Add the folowing dependency in your `build.sbt` file:

-        "mysql" % "mysql-connector-java" % "5.1.18"
+    "mysql" % "mysql-connector-java" % "5.1.34"
-    )

 You can manage your new MySQL database by embedding phpmyadmin-3.4.

-    rhc app cartridge add -a play2scala -c phpmyadmin-3.4
+    rhc cartridge add -a play2demo -c phpmyadmin-4

 It's also a good idea to create a different user with limited privileges on the database.